gilazo/Fizzbuzz/readme.md

  2. If the number provided is a multiple of 3, print "Fizz"
  3. If the number provided is a multiple of 5, print "Buzz"

- 4. Write a unit tests for the acceptance criteria.
+ 4. Write unit tests for the acceptance criteria.